sofastack/sofa-ark/CONTRIBUTING.md

 7. When writing a commit message please follow [these conventions](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), if you are fixing an existing issue please add Fixes gh-XXXX at the end of the commit message (where XXXX is the issue number).

+8. Ensure that code coverage does not decrease。

+9. Contribute a PR as the rule of Gitflow Workflow; SOFAArk's version contains three digit, the first one is for compatibility; the second one is for new features and enhancement; the last one is for bug fix.